Locate a grave MUSEUM OF THE FALLEN

 Vanished Worldsalso Disaster

 The first empire the world ever built.
-It lasted about 180 years, then drought and revolt did what no rival army could.
+Sargon of Akkad forged it around 2334 BCE; about 180 years later, drought and the Gutians did what no rival army could.

 2334 BCE died 2154 BCE · 180 years